MDAnalysis/MDAnalysis.github.io/pages/events.md

 order: 4
 ---

-MDAnalysis hosts and participates in various **community-driven events, user group meetings (UGMs), and workshops** to foster collaboration, learning, and to contribute to the MDAnalysis ecosystem.
+MDAnalysis hosts and participates in various **community-driven events, user group meetings (UGMs), and workshops** to foster collaboration and learning.

-This page provides information on **upcoming and past events**, including **UGMs, technical workshops, and training sessions**.
-Whether you're a developer, researcher, or new to the field, these events provide opportunities to **engage, learn, and contribute**.
+This page provides information on **upcoming and past events**, including **UGMs, workshops and talks**.
+Whether you're a developer, researcher, or new to the field, these events provide opportunities to engage with and contribute to the MDAnalysis ecosystem.

 For mentoring programs and outreach opportunities, please visit the [Contribute]({{ site.baseurl }}/pages/contribute/) page.